d3/d3-scale/README.md

 ### Threshold Scales

 Threshold scales are similar to [quantize scales](#quantize-scales), except they allow you to map arbitrary subsets of the domain to discrete values in the range.
 The input domain is still continuous, and divided into slices based on a set of threshold values.
-See [bl.ocks.org/3306362](http://bl.ocks.org/mbostock/3306362) for an example.
+See [this choropleth](https://observablehq.com/@d3/threshold-choropleth) for an example.

 <a name="scaleThreshold" href="#scaleThreshold">#</a> d3.<b>scaleThreshold</b>([[<i>domain</i>, ]<i>range</i>]) [<>](https://github.com/d3/d3-scale/blob/master/src/threshold.js "Source")